LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 currentMenu: csharp4python
 ---

-In this section we examine the syntax of control flow statements n C# -- conditionals and loops -- comparing them to Python.
-We will find them to be very similar, with relatively predictable syntax variations based on the C# that we have learned to this point.
+In this section we examine the syntax of control flow statements - conditionals and loops - in C#, comparing it to Python's syntax.
+We will find it to be very similar, with relatively consistent syntax variations, given the C# that we have learned so far.

 ## Conditionals

 Conditional statements in Python and C# are very similar.
-In Python we have three patterns.
+In Python we have the following three patterns.

 ### Simple if